puphpet/puphpet/src/Puphpet/View/Front/Markdown/about.md

 Vagrant and Puppet takes care of all these issues, and more, for you!

 The Debian tutorial can be written once, and run multiple times.
-I no longer hae to worry about damaging my VM environment - if I screw something up, destroy it, re-run Vagrant, and within 3 minutes I have a fully working environment once again!
+I no longer have to worry about damaging my VM environment - if I screw something up, destroy it, re-run Vagrant, and within 3 minutes I have a fully working environment once again!
 To share, I simply point developers to my Github repo where they download appx.
 50KB of text files and run Vagrant on their own machines!
 Awesome!